Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 7. 'Sanctuary' states might go further to protect patients and doctors

-As patients have to travel farther and raise more money to access abortion out-of state, they often receive care further along in pregnancy.
+As patients have to travel farther and raise more money to access abortion out-of-state, their care may be delayed until further along in pregnancy.
 Upadhyay did an analysis that found that abortion providers have increased their use of telehealth and begun offering care later in pregnancy to meet the needs of patients.

 Many states have passed "shield" laws to protect out-of-state patients and the doctors who treat them.
 But Upadhyay notes, some of the same states that are spending millions to increase access to abortion, have their own abortion restrictions.